 Example of Radiant’s NIR Intensity Lens (with integrated ProMetric® Y16 Imaging Radiometer) positioned above an NIR-emitting light source to analyze its complete angular distribution from a single position.

 The NIR Intensity Lens solution comprehensively evaluates the radiant intensity, uniformity, and scope of bare LEDs, diffuse “flood” sources, and patterns produced for 3D sensing by diffractive optical elements (DOE), which may contain tens of thousands of emission points.
-The system is designed for precise measurement of 940-nanometer wavelengths—used by many 3D sensing devices for facial recognition, gesture tracking, and LiDAR.
+The system is designed for precise measurement of 850 or 940-nanometer wavelengths—used by many 3D sensing devices for facial recognition, gesture tracking, and LiDAR.

 The NIR Intensity Lens was recently recognized for innovation by the Vision Systems Design Innovators Awards (Silver honoree), Laser Focus World Innovators Awards (Gold honoree), and GLOBAL SMT & Packaging GLOBAL Technology Awards (“Metrology” category) programs.

-A complete angular distribution of an NIR light source is captured to ±70° and used to measure radiant intensity, power, and radiant flux (left).
+A complete angular distribution of an NIR light source is captured up to ±70° and used to measure radiant intensity, power, and radiant flux (left).
 Dot emissions created using a diffractive optical element (DOE) are captured by the NIR Intensity Lens solution and analyzed for angular location, maximum radiant intensity, uniformity, and flux (right).
 Both images are analyzed in the TT-NIRI™ Software test module.

 To learn more, stop by booth #4282 at Photonics West to see how precision imaging technology can improve the efficiency of objective qualification of light-emitting devices in both design and manufacture.